Sunday 10th August 2014

 The ridge narrows still further.
 Not knife edged but much more prominent and a couple of rocky tors cap some of the rises followed by dips.
 We stop for lunch.
 Time seems to have moved on faster than my ascent.
 There are some soggy sandwiches in the packed lunch with which I have been provided plus juice and a mini banana.
 There is also a fruit with which I am unfamiliar – a sugar fruit.
 It is full of seeds but is indeed sweet.
 Here is a pic.

 Edward wants me to turn around.
 But I am nowhere near the top.
 I can see that the ridge I am on joins on to another, higher one.
 To the left I can see a high summit.
 Ahead beyond another bump in my ridge is another slightly lower summit.
 Further to the right still the higher ridge continues.

 Edward stops.
 I carry on with the machete youth.
-Twenty minutes later I am on the higher ridge on the lower summit.
+Twenty minutes later I am on the higher ridge at the lower summit.
 On it is a collapsed communications mast with an empty shipping-like container.
-I can now see the main summit.
+I can now see the main summit of Mount Hagen.
 It is probably an hour away – so an additional two hours round trip at least.
-I feel I do not have time to get there without prejudicing my attempt on Mt Giluwe.
+I feel I do not have time to get there without prejudicing my attempt on Mount Giluwe.
 I estimate that I am at around 3,600m in altitude, perhaps a little more.
 The main summit is at 3,800m.
-Mt Hagen is the third highest mountain in Papua New Guinea and a long extinct volcano.
+Mount Hagen is the third highest mountain in Papua New Guinea and a long extinct volcano.